DaveBenham/VenomModules/README.md

 - **Down**: Input values between two notes are always rounded down to the lower note

 ### Equi-likely button
-If enabled, then the notes of the scale are mapped to even divisions of the pseudo-octave defined by the scale, such that each note of the scale has equal probability when the input is fed random values.
+If enabled, then the notes of the scale are mapped to even divisions of the total scale interval, such that each note of the scale has equal probability when the input is fed random values.

 By default this mode is off.

 ### Scale interval knobs and inputs 1 through 13, and Poly Interval input
 The 13 small knobs and monophonic inputs below the display area define the intervals used in the scale.
 Up to 13 channels in the Poly Interval input can also be used to modulate the 13 intervals.

 The method used to define the interval depends on the Equal Divs button.
-The Poly Interval input gives polyphonic control

 #### Equal Divs ON
 Each interval is defined as an integral number of chromatic steps as defined by the Pseudo-Octave Interval and the EDPO.
 The left most knob defines the interval between the root note and the 2nd note of the scale.
 The right-most active knob defines the interval between the Nth note of the scale and the root of the next pseudo-octave.